Thick Soergel calculus in type A: Thick calculus

 Before we go any further, we digress to display the \emph{thick distant sliding property}.
 Everything other than $J$ is assumed to be distant from $J$.
-The corresponding calculations in $\mB_{\BS}$ are all trivial, coming from the usual distant sliding property.
+The corresponding calculations in $\DC$ are all trivial, coming from the usual distant sliding property.

 Now we investigate the very thick trivalent vertex and the thick trivalent dot more thoroughly.
-The first statement is that they give $B_J$ the structure of a Frobenius algebra object in $\mB_{\foo}$.
+The first statement is that they give $J$ the structure of a Frobenius algebra object in $\fooDC$.
 In addition to the cyclicity properties already mentioned, this requires only two more relations.

 These are easy to check.
 For both relations, the equalities must be true up to scalar by a calculation of the graded dimension of Hom spaces, and the scalar is $1$ because both sides send a 1-tensor to a 1-tensor (this is true of the appropriate twist of (\ref{thickassoc})).
-Here is another easy relation, also in some sense a ``unit" relation:
+Here is another ``unit" relation, checked in a similar way:

 Before we go on, it will be useful to make a brief aside about Frobenius algebras and Demazure operators.
-We can see that $B_J$ is a Frobenius algebra object in $\mB_{\foo}$, but this is because $R$ is a (symmetric) Frobenius algebra over $R^J$.
+We can see that $B_J$ is a Frobenius algebra object in $\fooBim$, but this is because $R$ is a (symmetric) Frobenius algebra over $R^J$.
 In particular, the Demazure operator $\partial_J$ is the nondegenerate trace, so that there is some set of polynomials $\{g_r\}$ which is a basis for $R$ as an $R^J$-module (free of graded rank $\qJ$), and some other basis $\{g^*_r\}$ as well, for which $\partial_J(g_r g^*_q) = \delta_{r,q}$.
 These polynomials are indexed by $r \in W_J$, and $g_r$ has degree $2l(r)$, while $g^*_r$ has degree $2(d_J - l(r))$.
 We may as well assume that $g_1 = g^*_{w_J} = 1$.

 \begin{claim} The element $\beta=\sum_{W_J} g_r \ot g^*_r \in B_J$ satisfies $f \beta=\beta f$ for any $f \in R$. \end{claim}

 This is a standard fact about Frobenius algebras.
 One obtains the same element $\beta$ regardless of which basis and dual basis we choose.
 Alternatively, we may define $\beta$ as the image of $1 \in R$ under the thick dot.